eecavanna/mongo-diff/README.md

 ╰──────────────────────────────────────────────────────────────────────────────╯
 ```

-> Note: The above snippet was captured from a terminal window whose width was 80 pixels.
+> Note: The above snippet was captured from a terminal window whose width was 80 characters.

 #### MongoDB connection strings